 Your attendance in this class is based on your activity online.
 If you do not successfully complete (70% or better) three homework assignments in a row you may dropped.
-If you are completely inactive online for more than 3 days you may be dropped from the course.
+If you are completely inactive online for more than 5 days you may be dropped from the course.
 It is important to stay current to be successful in the course!

-Timed UNIT Exams:

-There will be an exam at the end of each unit.
-It is recommended that you complete all of the homework before you attempt the unit exam.
-Everything for the unit is available to you now so please be careful when selecting/starting the exam.
+Timed Chapter Exams: There will be an exam at the end of each unit.
+It is recommended that you complete all of the chapter homework and the chapter review before you attempt the chapter exam.
+Everything is available to you now so please be careful when selecting/starting the exam.
 Once you start the chapter exam, it will count as an attempt and you only have one attempt for each exam and one hour to complete it.
-You will be booted out of the exam if you attempt to access any other resources within the site and will not be granted another attempt.
 Exams will be due on THURSDAYS after the unit is complete and will be due by 5pm.
 All of the homework and the exam for the first unit will be available to you from the first day so please make sure you finish them by the set deadlines.
 Remember, once you start the exams you will only have one attempt and one hour to finish.
 You cannot start it and finish it a later time like the homework.
 You are not to receive any outside help.
 The chapter reviews will be the best way to prepare for the exams.